 Safe or Not?

 We’ve analyzed the security situation in Puerto Vallarta and concluded that it is a safe place to visit.
 Though there have been rare incidents of crime targeting tourists, they happen mostly in remote areas.
-We suggest that visitors be watchful while exploring in this charming city.
+We suggest that visitors be watchful while exploring this charming city.

 Crime rates in Puerto Vallarta have decreased in recent years due to the initiatives taken by city authorities and community members.
 These include a tourist police force, collaboration with hotels, better street lighting, and neighborhood watch programs.